-Our experiences in Finland have been positively shaped by having Finnish friends who we visit and who know the very best places to see and the best activities to get up and so, while Finland is typically associated (in our minds, at least) to winter, snow and the capital city of Helsinki, there are so many other amazing cities and towns you have to see when you’re in Finland.
+Our experiences in Finland have been shaped (quite a bit) by having Finnish friends who we visit and who know the very best places to see and the best activities to get up and so, while Finland is typically associated (in our minds, at least) to winter, snow and the capital city of Helsinki, there are so many other amazing cities and towns you have to see when you’re in Finland. 🇫🇮

 The medieval town of Porvoo is actually quite close Helsinki (approximately 30 miles) and definitely worth visiting if you’re popping into Helsinki.
 The historical old town boasts lots of pretty, colourful traditional houses which are an amazing sight to see.
 Porvoo is also famous for its countless interior design shops and always has been a favourite among many Finnish artists.